chi-initiative/kora-documentation/docs/forms/understanding_field_types.md

 ### Historical date

 A *historical date* field type provides everything that the date field type provides, plus the ability to add prefixes and calendar notation to the dates.
 The advanced options for this field type are similar to the *date time* field, except a few advanced options: **Select Prefix(Optional)**, **Select Calendar/Date Notation**, **Show Prefixes?** and **Show Calendar/Date Notation?**.
-These advanced options unique to the *historical date* field type are outlined below.
+The advanced options unique to the *historical date* field type are outlined below.
 Check out the section on the *date* field type above to learn more about the other advanced options.

 * **Select Prefix(Optional)**: prefixes are selected by clicking the circle to the left of their name.
 The prefixes available include circa, pre and post.
 Circa refers to approximate or estimated dates.
 Pre refers to times before the specified date.
 Post refers to times after the date.
 You may only select one prefix.